ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ![Language Design Participation]()

-### Staying Informed
+### Staying up-to-date

-Similar to the previous years, most people like to stay up-to-date about Solidity versions, security alerts, and announcements by following Solidity on [Twitter](https://twitter.com/solidity_lang) or [Mastodon](https://fosstodon.org/@solidity).
+A slightly new trend from previous years is that this year, most people reported that they like to stay up-to-date about Solidity versions, security alerts, and announcements by following the [Solidity GitHub Releases page](https://github.com/ethereum/solidity/releases), followed by Solidity [Twitter](https://twitter.com/solidity_lang) or [Mastodon](https://fosstodon.org/@solidity).

-Other often used means for information are the [Solidity blog](https://blog.soliditylang.org/) and [Solidity GitHub release page](https://github.com/ethereum/solidity/releases).
+Other often used means of information is the [Solidity blog](https://blog.soliditylang.org/).

-Interestingly, almost 30% claim to not be doing any of the above.
+Interestingly, about 21.2% claim to not be doing any of the above.

 As part of “other”, respondents specified several community based means to stay up-to-date: